 Before LLMs became commonplace, AI software was already being used in legal technology for conducting document review.
-Within mergers and acquisitions (M&A), lawyers need to comb through large amounts of contracts and other documents in order to find any critical risk factors.
-This process is like finding a needle in a haystack and lawyers would rather focus more on deeper analysis of potential risks.
+Within mergers and acquisitions (M&A), lawyers needed to comb through large amounts of contracts and other documents to find any critical risk factors.
+This process was finding a needle in a haystack.
+Lawyers would often only have time to manually review a subset of all the contracts involved.

 Defining value proposition